The Origin of Life

 Burning bright

-The basic idea discussed here is that living systems evolve in a way that maximally degrades the energy resources available to them.
+The basic idea discussed here is that living systems evolve in a way that exploit the resources available to them as rapidly as possible.

 • identifing sources of potential energy and...